remix-run/react-router/docs/api/Route.md

 ## render: func

-Instead of having a new [React element](https://facebook.github.io/react/docs/rendering-elements.html) created for you using the [`component`](#route.component) prop, you can pass in a function to be called when the location matches.
-This function will be called with the same props that are passed to the `component`.
+Instead of having a new [React element](https://facebook.github.io/react/docs/rendering-elements.html) created for you using the [`component`](#component-func) prop, you can pass in a function to be called when the location matches.
+The `render` prop receives all the properties of [`context.router`](context.router.md) in a single object.

 This allows for convenient inline match rendering and wrapping.